mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 ----

 - We have fixed a bug where Mantid could crash when deleting a large number of workspaces.
+- Fixed a bug in :ref:`ConvertToMD <algm-ConvertToMD>` causing it to fail if monitors were all NaN, Inf, or zero.

 CurveFitting
 ------------